Kundankkrishna/mynodeapp/README.md

 this app is for learning the devops process

-after moving to the project location change directory to actions-runner then run the command
+for this workflow to run we need to run powershell as administrator in the configured runner then go to the project location and change directory to actions-runner then run the command to enable the runner to listen for jobs.

 ./run.cmd